Vyral/base-template/_drafts/why-you-should-think-about-buying-in-our-fall-market.md

 {% include youtube.html %}

-Here are four reasons why the fall season might be your best opportunity in quite some time to buy a home.
+<center>Here are four reasons why the fall season might be your best opportunity in quite some time to buy a home.</center>

 Fall is just a few days away now, which is exciting for a number of reasons.
 Apart from the crisp autumn weather and football season, it’s also a great time to buy a home\!
 Here are four reasons why: